oplatek/extracting-knowledge-from-dialogue/README.md

 # Thesis proposal

 The goal of this thesis proposal is to review published work, work in progress and future plans.
-The review first introduces new research questions in the topic of "Extraction knowledge of spoken dialogue systems".
+The review first introduces new research questions in the topic of "Extraction knowledge from spoken dialogue systems".
 Later it proposes a solution for the questions.

 The content is available [online](https://oplatek.gitbooks.io/thesis-proposal/content/)